 October 2020 - present

-We were hired to setup e-commerce website, and start selling the product online.
+We were hired to setup an e-commerce website and start selling the product online.

 Google Shopping Campaign

-Sales of diffusers and aroma had to constitute a part of sales funnel for the main business of our client, therefore we needed to launch e-commerce within already existing website.
+Sales of diffusers and aroma had to constitute part of a sales funnel for the main business of our client.
+Therefore we needed to launch e-commerce within an already existing website.
 The main website was built on Squarespace.

-We've created a separate landing page for aroma products, added and optimized each item, created customer journey flow, and set up shipping, delivery, payment, and email integrations.
+We created a separate landing page for aroma products, added and optimized each item, created a customer journey flow, and set up shipping, delivery, payment, and email integrations.

-We've created and set up the Merchant Centre, and connected existent Google Analytics and other Google services with each other.
+We created and set up the Merchant Centre and connected existent Google Analytics and other Google services with each other.

-We've created filters to exclude internal traffic, which would otherwise skew the data.
-We have also set up Enhanced E-commerce in Analytics and Remarketing and Dynamic Remarketing.
+We created filters to exclude internal traffic which would otherwise skew the data.
+We also set up Enhanced E-commerce in Analytics and Remarketing and Dynamic Remarketing.

-We created the product feed, added names and descriptions.
+We created the product feed and added names and descriptions.
 This allowed us to affect algorithms in the best way to promote our products.
 We then created shopping campaigns for single products and showcases.

-We've created a list of keywords, headlines, descriptions and negative keywords.
-Set up conversions in Analytics and GTM followed by subsequent tracking in Google ads.
+We composed headlines, descriptions and a list of negative keywords.
+In addition, we set up conversions in Analytics and GTM followed by subsequent tracking in Google ads.

-We starte optimizing the campaigns, running A/B tests, working with feeds to find the most optimal items setup.
-We launched Remrketing and Dynamic Remarketing based on audiences and attributes.
+We began optimizing the campaigns, running A/B tests, and working with feeds to find the most optimal items setup.
+We launched Remarketing and Dynamic Remarketing based on audiences and attributes.

-After we have launched the ads, we soon noticed that even though we had a large amount of traffic going to the website and relatively high amount of "Add to Cart", we received almost no conversions.
-We have created a list of assumptions about Abandoned Cart and prioritized them.
+After we had launched the ads, we soon noticed that even though we had a large amount of traffic going to the website and a relatively high amount of "Add to Cart", we received almost no conversions.
+We decided to create a list of assumptions about Abandoned Cart and prioritized them.

 Among the hypotheses, the first one was: